Canadian Forces Maritime Experimental and Test Ranges

-The Canadian Forces Maritime Experimental and Test Ranges (CFMETR) is a maritime test facility located on the east side of Vancouver Island, at Nanoose Bay.
+The Canadian Forces Maritime Experimental and Test Ranges (CFMETR) is a maritime test facility on the east side of Vancouver Island, at Nanoose Bay.

 The ranges operated by CFMETR are located over an area of the Strait of Georgia—known as Area WG—that is several hundred metres deep, several dozen kilometres long and several kilometres wide over a seabed composed of soft mud and free of underwater obstacles.
 The facility employs a three-dimensional sonar tracking system for monitoring the performance and position of objects in these waters for real-time tracking.
 During periods of activity, the range area is closed off from all civilian maritime traffic as a safety measure.